 In this DNA Test for Skin Care, we analyze how your genetics influence skin characteristics, such as hydration, elasticity and antioxidant capacity, which play a key role in the skin ageing process.

 Skin ageing is a complex process influenced by hereditary and environmental factors.
-Recent studies on twins have revealed that up to 60% of the skin ageing variation between individuals can be attributed to genetic factors, while the remaining 40% is due to non-genetic factors.
+Recent studies on twins have revealed that up to 60% of the skin ageing variation between individuals can be attributed to genetic factors.
+In comparison, the remaining 40% is due to non-genetic factors.

 The key purpose of this genetic test is to give you the tools to choose your creams and treatments by knowing your real skin needs.

-So far, most of the cosmetics and skincare industry has tried to "process" their demand from solutions "perfect for everyone", something certainly comfortable from a business point of view but far from Reality, because science has long demonstrated that each person is different and the care that their skin requires are also different.
+So far, most of the cosmetics and skincare industry has tried to "process" their demand from solutions one-size-fits-all, something certainly comfortable from a business point of view but unrealistic, because science has long demonstrated that each person is different and the care that their skin requires is also different.
 This DNA study for skincare is the first step for individualized beauty treatments.

 These are some aspects that we can analyze in your genetic data and the practical information that you and your dermatologist or your beauty consultant can use when designing a personalized treatment for your skincare.